gdubrg/Home-Station-with-raspberry/README.md

 ## Project
-This is a **Home Monitoring Station** based on the *Raspberry Pi* board designed to collect and display the following values:
+This is a **Home Monitoring Station** based on the *Raspberry Pi* board designed to collect and display the following values on a portable screen:
 * **Temperature** (C°)
 * **Humidity** (%)
 * **Pressure** (hPa)